dev-aspectj/aspectj-maven-plugin/README.md

     this plugin.
 For that purpose, version 1.13 of this plugin depends on AspectJ 1.9.8.M1, while MojoHaus 1.14.0 depends on AspectJ 1.9.7, which does not have `--release N` support yet.
 Furthermore, if `release` is used, it automatically takes precedence over all of `complianceLevel`, `source`, `target`.
-  * This plugin supports Java 17 for `complianceLevel`, `source` and `target` since version 1.13, while MojoHaus 1.14.0 only allows version 16 as a maximum.
-Since 1.13.1, it even depends on a Java-17-enabled AspectJ version (1.9.8.RC1 or higher) by default.
+  * This plugin supports Java 18+ for `complianceLevel`, `source` and `target`, while MojoHaus 1.14.0 only allows version 16 as a maximum.
   * Since plugin version 1.13.1, there is no upper bounds check for Java versions anymore, i.e. you no longer need to upgrade the plugin in order to use a more recent Java compiler source or target version.
 Simply upgrading AspectJ Tools in the plugin dependency configuration will be enough, as long as you do not need any new plugin features.